luisdelaye/Mexstrain/README.md

 $ mv outfile.tsv metadata.e1.tsv
 ```

 A final tweak to the color_ordering.tsv file is necessary before we go to the next step.
 Open the color_ordering.tsv file with a text editor (like [ATOM](https://atom.io)) and replace 'Sobral de Monte Agrac O' by 'Sobral de Monte Agraco'.
-There is a hidden caracter in the last word 'Agrac O' that has to be removed.
+There is a hidden caracter in the last word 'Agrac O' that has to be removed this way.

 ### Format the metadata file for Nextstrain